 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of US\$10.74 per ADS (assuming no exercise of outstanding options to purchase additional ADSs), representing the difference between (i) our pro forma as adjusted net tangible book value per ADS as of June 30, 2020, after giving effect to this offering and the Concurrent Private Placements, and (ii) the initial public offering price per share of US\$13.50 per ADS.
+As a result, you will experience immediate and substantial dilution of US\$ per ADS (assuming no exercise of outstanding options to acquire ordinary shares), representing the difference between (i) our pro forma as adjusted net tangible book value per ADS as of December 31, 2019, after giving effect to this offering, and (ii) the initial public offering price per share of US\$ per ADS.
 In addition, you may experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.
 Substantially all of the ordinary shares issuable upon the exercise of currently outstanding share options will be issued at a purchase price on a per ADS basis that is less than the initial public offering price per ADS in this offering.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon the completion of this offering.